 DECTRIS CLOUD SYNC

-DECTRIS CLOUD SYNC is a standalone software that automates data upload to DECTRIS CLOUD.
+DECTRIS CLOUD SYNC is a standalone software that automates data upload from your local storage to DECTRIS CLOUD.
 It runs quietly in the background, keeping an eye on specific folders and sending new files to the cloud as they arrive.

 Designed with flexibility in mind, SYNC is easy to integrate into various data infrastructures — whether you’re working on a beamline, a local server, or in the lab.